interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/utilitiesconcurrency.rst

 object or when your activity shuts down.

-One way to call the method has the arguments ``scheduleWithFixedDelay(Runnable command, EventFrequency commandFrequency)``.
+One way to call the method has the arguments ``scheduleWithFixedDelay(Runnable command, EventDelay commandDelay)``.

-``commandFrequency`` specifies how long to delay before repeating the command.
+``commandDelay`` specifies how long to delay before repeating the command.
 It provides the period and the time units for the delay.

-For example, the following code snippet will repeat your command with a delay equivalent to 5 per minute.
+For example, the following code snippet will repeat your command with a delay of 1 minute between runs.

 .. code-block:: java

-  getManagedCommands().scheduleWithFixedDelay(command, EventFrequency.eventsPerMinute(5.0));
+  getManagedCommands().scheduleWithFixedDelay(command, EventDelay.minutes(1.0));

-Do be aware that this does not mean you will actually get 5 invocations per minute since the thread will actually take time to run.
-Instead the delay will be 12 seconds between invocations.

 Another way to call the method has the arguments ``scheduleWithFixedDelay(Runnable command, long initialDelay, long delay, TimeUnit unit)``.